yuri-the-cockroach/yuri-the-cockroach/README.md

 # Yuri Osipov
 ### Education

-I don't have an official degree, as I had to leave russia before I had a chance to finished the unevercity, by my skill are extencive and I even had a chance to get some commertial experience
+I don't have an official degree, as I had to leave russia before I had a chance to finished the univercity, by my skill are extencive and I even had a chance to get some commertial experience

 ### Experience

-I have 1.5 years of commertial experience working as a software engineer, but my non-commertial experience is much more extencive.
+I have 1.5 years of commertial experience working as a software engineer, but my non-commertial experience is much more extencive (kill me).

 ### Programming skills

-A have a very wide skillset that includes scripting languages such as bash, interpreted languages such as python and compiled languages such as C.
+C == ❤️
+C++ < C
+Rust "the best language I've ever used" -- king Sisyphus python The true calculator.
+Lua 🤡
+(setq lisp t) ;; WHY

 I always loved learning new things and doing a lot of thing myself just for the sake of it.
-So now I'm able to work with linux system adminisration, database management, writing custom software and a lot more interesting thing.

-### About me
-My commercial experience might not be impressive, but software is my passion and I've been improving my skills daily for half a decade now and hope to use them to the fullest
+So now I'm using arch linux with hyprland and emacs to write C code.
+How the fuck did it come to this...